privacyguides/privacyguides.org/docs/ai-chat.md

 <div class="admonition note" markdown>
 <p class="admonition-title">Few Models Available</p>
 Mozilla has only made llamafiles available for some Llama and Mistral models, while there are few third-party llamafiles available.
 Another issue is that Windows limits .exe files to 4GB, and most models are larger than that.
-To fix both of those issues, you can load external weights, as detailed [here](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#using-llamafile-with-external-weights).
+To fix both of those issues, you can [load external weights](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#using-llamafile-with-external-weights).
 </div>

 ## Criteria